We use the following list of qualifications in our process to select missionary staff for Cru.

 Applicants must be able to state clearly how and why they believe God is calling them to serve with Cru.
 They must be able to explain how they have been prepared and led by the Holy Spirit.
-Husband and wife each need to express God's calling to serve with Cru.
+Married couples will each need to express how God is calling them to serve with Cru.

-Before beginning active ministry with Cru, an applicant must have been a Christian for at least six months prior to applying for staff status, and one year before being accepted.
-He/she must also understand and be in full agreement with Cru's statement of faith, our emphasis on Scripture and its application to daily living, and our emphasis on the ministry of the Holy Spirit.
-The applicant needs to be mature enough in his/her walk with the Lord to build into the lives of others.
+They must understand and be in full agreement with Cru's statement of faith, our emphasis on the Bible, its application to daily living, and our emphasis on the ministry of the Holy Spirit.
+They should also be mature enough in their walk with God to build into the lives of others.

-As a ministry we must evaluate the moral character of applicants in light of the biblical standards of sexual purity.
-Any breach of these standards may affect the timing of one's acceptance for staff.
+As a ministry we must evaluate the moral character of applicants in light of biblical standards for sexual purity.
+Any breach of these standards may affect the timing of acceptance to Cru staff.

 An applicant must have leadership qualities, be attractive to others in personality and character, or manifest potential in these areas.
 Priority is placed upon dependability, willingness to assume responsibility, a teachable spirit, a good reputation and moral purity.
 These qualities help demonstrate that an applicant is faithful, available and teachable.

-The demands of support development and an initiative-oriented ministry necessitate that an individual have a reasonable degree of self-assurance and an ability to handle pressure.
+The demands of support development and an initiative-oriented ministry necessitate that each staff person have a reasonable degree of self-assurance and an ability to handle pressure.

-An applicant must demonstrate a concern for others and a willingness to learn how to introduce others to Christ.
+Applicants must demonstrate concern for others and willingness to learn how to introduce others to Jesus.

-An applicant must have a basic knowledge of Scripture and is expected to attend Cru's New Staff Training program that involves two weeks of intensive Bible training in addition to a 10-week correspondence course.
+Applicants must have a basic knowledge of the Bible and are expected to attend Cru's 10-day New Staff Orientation, two weeks of intensive Bible training and complete a 10-week correspondence course.

-Because of the divisive nature of the issue of speaking in tongues, and because it is not essential in communicating the gospel to nonbelievers, Cru asks its staff members who believe they have the gift of tongues not to promote or use the gift in public.
+Because of the divisive nature of speaking in tongues, and because it is not essential in communicating the good news of Jesus to nonbelievers, Cru asks staff members who believe they have the gift of tongues not to promote or use this gift in public.
 Staff members may use this gift in their own private worship if they so desire.

-Applicants must have a minimum educational background of a high-school diploma or equivalent training and experience, and have been out of high school for at least one year prior to receiving acceptance as a staff member.
-A person applying for student ministry should have a four-year college degree.
-Completion of a three-year Bible course or a three-year nursing course is considered equivalent to a college degree.
+Applicants must have a high-school diploma or equivalent training and experience, and have been out of high school for at least one year prior to acceptance as a staff member.

-Since we would not want any area of our lives, including our appearance, to hinder our effectiveness in ministry, an applicant must appear neat, well groomed and willing to dress appropriately.
+To make sure every area of our lives – including appearance – doesn't hinder our effectiveness in ministry, applicants must appear neat, well groomed and willing to dress appropriately.

-We consider every married couple who desires to join our ministry to be a husband and wife team; therefore, couples must be in agreement as to their leading to the Cru ministry, and both must apply and be accepted as staff.
+We consider every married couple within our ministry as a husband and wife team.
+Therefore, couples must be in agreement on their leading to the Cru ministry, and both must apply and be accepted as staff.
 For couples without dependent children, both husband and wife should be committed to full-time ministry involvement with Cru.
-If an applicant is engaged and plans to marry prior to joining staff or within the first year on staff, the fiancé must submit an application if they are desiring to join Cru staff.
+If an applicant is engaged and plans to marry prior to joining staff or within the first year on staff, their fiancé must submit an application as well.

-If only one spouse desires to join our staff they must complete the application process similar to any other new staff applicant.
-Because our ministry considers couples to be a husband and wife team, the non-staff spouse agrees to be a “Spousal Affiliate.”
-A Spousal Affiliate meets Affiliate Staff acceptance requirements, although not required to carry on any Cru ministry activities.
-Spousal Affiliates stay connected with Cru by once a year meeting with their spouse's supervisor or a local H.R. leader and once every three years attending their spouse's staff conference or Cru's biennial national conference.
+If only one spouse desires to join our staff they must complete the application process similar to any other new staff applicant, but their non-staff spouse agrees to be a “Spousal Affiliate.”
+A Spousal Affiliate must meet Affiliate Staff acceptance requirements, but they won't be required to participate in Cru ministry activities.
+Spousal Affiliates stay connected with Cru by once a year meeting with their spouse's supervisor or a local H.R. leader and once every three years, they must attend their spouse's staff conference or Cru's biennial national conference.

 Divorce may be a disqualifier depending on the circumstances, but need not be.
 Two years of consistent Christian living must elapse between the time of divorce and submission of a staff application.

-It is expected that all applicants will spend at least two years in the ministry of Cru after reporting to their initial assignment assuming that the standards for staff are maintained.
+We expect all applicants to spend at least two years in the ministry of Cru after reporting to their initial assignment, assuming they continue to meet the standards for staff.

-Citizenship in the United States is not required in order to become a U.S. staff member.
+Citizenship in the United States is not required to be a U.S. staff member.
 However, applicants who are not citizens must have a permanent resident visa prior to submitting an application for U.S. staff.
-Applicants without permanent resident visas may submit the applications to the Cru ministries in their home countries.
+Applicants without permanent resident visas may submit their applications to the Cru ministries in their home countries.